 Dash acts as a complete retelling of the original story and keeps only a few basic elements the same.
-Ryonosuke, in this story, is a teenager himself, and one day returns home to find that his father and mother have taken in the “recently-orphaned” Nuku Nuku, a mysterious, 19-year-old beauty.
+Ryonosuke, who is a teenager in this story, one day returns home to find that his father and mother have taken in the “recently-orphaned” Nuku Nuku; a mysterious, 19-year-old beauty.

 In this version, Akiko and Kyusaku are still happily married, but instead of a CEO, Akiko is an overworked manager for Mishima, the evil company from the original story.
-However, a lot of big accidents are occurring lately, and Nuku Nuku keeps appearing to put a stop to them.
-Mishima then erects a department to capture her, which Akiko is put in charge of, not knowing just who she is actually hunting.
+A lot of big accidents involving the company are occurring lately, and Nuku Nuku keeps appearing to put a stop to them.
+This prompts Mishima to erect a new department specifically to capture her, which Akiko is put in charge of without knowing who her target really is.

-This story has more of a mystery to it and keeps Nuku Nuku’s origin and the roles of Akiko and Kyusaku in it shrouded.
-It plays its action scenes more seriously and the comedy is more understated, which isn’t exactly playing to the series’ strengths.
+This story has more of a mystery to it, due to the handling of Nuku Nuku’s origin story, what Mishima may be up to, and how Ryonosuke’s parents factor into it all.
+It also plays its action scenes more seriously and the comedy is more understated, which isn’t exactly playing to the series’ strengths.
 However, it also has more of a romantic edge as Ryonosuke begins to discover his romantic and sexual attraction towards Nuku Nuku, which isn’t settling well for him at all.

-It’s still a series worth watching, with a regular 12 TV-size episodes, but I wouldn’t recommend it as your first taste of Nuku Nuku.
+It’s only 12 TV episodes long and certainly worth a watch, but I wouldn’t recommend it as your first taste of Nuku Nuku.
 Instead, it’s more fun to watch if you have seen either of the other shows, so you can compare what has changed.

 All Purpose Cultural Cat Girl Nuku Nuku (1998)